-Debate always goes hand in hand with Oscar night ... but this year, more than ever.
-Among the 20 performance nominations, all are white.
-This led a number of actors and filmmakers, including Jada Pinkett Smith, Spike Lee and Michael Moore, to boycott the 88th Academy Awards on February 28.
+Debate always goes hand in hand with Oscar night ... but last year even more than most.
+Among the 20 performance nominations, all were white.

 Hindsight is always 20/20, as they say, but there have been moments in the history of the Oscars when the Academy screwed up so miserably that it's impossible not to gripe.

 Here, in no particular order, are 10 key instances in which Oscar night went terribly wrong.

 1. Marlon Brando, A Streetcar Named Desire (1951)

 Though Humphrey Bogart was solid in The African Queen (1951), for which he won, it is now a given that Marlon Brando changed the course of screen acting with his turn as Stanley Kowalski, ushering in the teachings of Stanislavski and the Method and paving the way for a realistic performance style we now take for granted.

 The snub now seems that much harsher, given that three of Brando’s fellow castmates (Vivien Leigh, Kim Hunter and Karl Malden) won Oscars for their performances.

 Though most people will point to Citizen Kane (1941) as the main Oscar grievance for Orson Welles, I would argue his most exhilarating film is this one, a frantic film noir about corruption gone wild.